iwilare/category-theory-course-2025/2025-02-25 - Lecture 5 - Products.md

-# 2025-02-21 - Lecture 4 (Products, isomorphisms)
+# 2025-02-27 - Lecture 4 (Products)

 ## Today's plan

 This lecture marks the end of introductory/preliminary material for category theory.
-From this lecture onwards, the real category theory begins and we to actually start applying the power of categorical reasoning to show general properties of categories "out of nowhere".
+From this lecture onwards, the real category theory begins, and we can start applying the power of categorical reasoning to show general properties of categories "for free".

 - Introduce other important examples of categories (the preorder of natural numbers under two, the preorder of deductions),
 - Define the notion of product.